karmab/openstuck/README.md

 ##TODO LIST

-- wait/check for correct status before reporting instances creation/deletion as ok
-- wait/check for correct status before reporting heat creation/deletion as ok
-- redefine a more advanced heat template for default testing
 - improve values for testing alarms creation (threshold and metrics with some sense)
-- add listmeters to test ( and stressing of instance to check it s reported by ceilometer)
 - handle specifically known exceptions instead of beeing generic
-- improve Create_Subnet function to be able to create more than 254 networks as we use the current step to establish cidr (optionally dont do steps, and create as many subnets as nets, one subnet per net...)
-- add tenantid in network creation tests
-- create a specific flavor during nova testing instead of hardcoded relying on m1.tiny
-- run the Check_Console later so it can provide a more interesting output (typically check that hostname of the vm shows up there)
-- adjust the sizes of the flavours to run nova tests and report ERRORS for Create_Server instead of just saying it timedout
 - Create a dedicated metadata check with a script that does a echo in /dev/ttyS0

 ##Known bugs